 ACAP is currently funded with federal ARPA funds.
 Federal ARPA funds require bidding procedures.
 Below are the approved bidding requirements as approved by the Department of General Services waiver process.

-(The most stringent bidding procedures must be followed.
-If County bidding procedures are more stringent than those above, the County bidding procedures must be followed)

 EXAMPLE BIDDING PROCEDURES

 Micro-purchase – Projects less than $10,000, districts must consider price to be reasonable and distribute equitably among suppliers to the extent practical.